-If you are prediabetic or at the risk due to family background, you can prevent the chances of Type 2 diabetes by maintaining healthy living activities.
-Such as daily 1-2 miles of walk in 30 minutes, maintaining weight and by taking doctor prescribed medicines (metformin; lowers blood sugar and improves body response to insulin).
+If you are prediabetic or at the risk due to family background, you can prevent the chances of Type 2 diabetes by maintaining healthy life activities.
+Such as daily 1-2 mile of walk in 30 minutes, maintaining weight and by taking doctor prescribed medicines (metformin; lowers blood sugar and improves body response to insulin).

 Avoid conditions like high blood pressure, high bad cholesterol or triglyceride level, smoking, healthy diet and keep an eye on your blood sugar level.
 Visit your doctor regularly to avoid complications.